-US’ Blinken condemns Hong Kong authorities over bounties for activists
+US’s Blinken condemns Hong Kong authorities over bounties for activists

-Top US diplomat decries rewards as attempt to ‘threaten and harass those advocating for freedom and democracy.’

-United States Secretary of State Antony Blinken has condemned Hong Kong authorities for placing bounties on five pro-democracy activists based overseas, including a US citizen, calling on the international community to oppose “transnational repression.”
+United States Secretary of State Antony Blinken has condemned Hong Kong authorities for placing bounties on five pro-democracy activists based overseas, including a US citizen, calling on the international community to oppose “transnational repression”.

-Blinked said on Friday that the bounties of 1 million Hong Kong dollars ($128,000) for information leading to the activists’ arrest showed Hong Kong authorities’ disregard for international norms and human rights.
+Blinken said on Friday that the bounties of one million Hong Kong dollars ($128,000) for information leading to the activists’ arrest showed Hong Kong authorities’ disregard for international norms and human rights.

 Keep readinglist of 4 items